godarklight/concorde/ReadmeConcorde-jbsim.txt

 TO DO JSBSim
 ------------
-- reverse thrust is not implemented : ctrl-B only animates the lights and nozzles.
 - failure on only 1 intake at once.

 Known problems
 ==============
-- the file in application-data (saved configuration) causes the bounce at loading (it seems to trim over the runway) : in case of FDM crash, remove this file at each launch.
 - if brakes, gear and nose don't work, see Nasal/Concorde-override.nas.

 Known problems autopilot